-Designated alternatives are identified in the registration materials, or as part of a Curriculum Innovation Experiment (CIE) and described in a CIE#### course description.
+Designated alternatives are identified in the registration materials as course numbers ending in 88 or 88A.
+A designated alternative may also be part of a Curriculum Innovation Experiment or Prototype (CIE) and described in a CIE#### course description.

+Modeling Foundation

-Modeling Foundation 1 MTH1111 Modeling and Simulation of the Physical World 2 MTH SCI1111 Modeling and Simulation of the Physical World 2 SCI
+MTH1111 Modeling and Simulation of the Physical World 2 MTH SCI1111 Modeling and Simulation of the Physical World 2 SCI